idec-teams/2022_HUST-China/docs/project/strategy.md

 <h3><font color=navy>(2) Prediction by I-Mutant 2.0 </font></h3>

-Prediction can be made online directly on the website (http://folding.biofold.org/i-mutant/i-mutant2.0.html).
+Prediction can be made online directly on the [website](http://folding.biofold.org/i-mutant/i-mutant2.0.html).

-By inputting amino acid sequences of target protein into the software,we can observe the change of the unfolding free energy ($\Delta\Delta G$ value) of each mutant protein.
+By inputting amino acid sequences of target protein into the software,we can observe the change of the unfolding free energy (\\(\Delta\Delta G\\) value) of each mutant protein.
 Thus the positive and negative effects of the mutation site on the thermal stability of the protein can be measured by it.

 **We comprehensively consider two methods to select suitable mutations.**</u>